Cruel World by Joe Hart is post-apocalyptic horror done right.

 Walls can no longer protect him from this cruel world, and he is forced to flee with a beautiful stranger and her blind son if they are to stay alive.

 The sense of emptiness and limitless possibilities are what I love most about good post-apocalyptic novels.
 Hart nails these aspects, allowing you to immerse yourself in familiar settings before unleashing the monsters.
-Cruel World’s characters are rich and nuanced, performing actions which match their motivations.
+Joe Hart’s characters are rich and nuanced, performing actions which match their motivations.

 Cruel World will ultimately be compared to Stephen King’s The Stand.
 This inevitability is faced by all authors of post-apocalyptic horror, including yours truly.
 Besides the pandemic outbreak, there are far more differences than similarities between Cruel World and Stephen King’s masterpiece.